 2.)
 Daytona Beach’s Water Park

 Take your love of water up a notch!
 With over one million gallons of rushing water, Daytona Lagoon has exciting speed slides and attentive guards — all the ingredients for a fun and safe experience.
 The water features are open through September, but it is also home to a year-round Family Entertainment Center, where you can enjoy Grand Prix go-kart racing, miniature golf, laser tag, a rock wall, the Island Hopper kids’ thrill ride, Sky Maze ropes course, and the MEGA Arcade!

-Enjoy 12,000 square feet of one-of-a-kind finds, including everything from furniture and jewelry to handmade gifts and collectibles.
+Enjoy 12,000 square feet of one-of-a-kind finds, including everything from furniture and jewelry to handmade gifts and collectibles at Dunn's Attic.
 Inside, Rosie’s Café brims with breakfast and lunch items, old-fashioned sodas, beer and wine.
 Stop by for Mimosa Saturdays — all mimosas just $1.
 A special Artist’s Corner features local artists year-round.
 Shop ’til you drop and find that unique item.